trilitech/tezos-developer-docs/docs/tutorials/create-an-nft/nft-tznft.md

    tznft create-collection my-account --meta_file my_collection.json --alias my_collection
    ```

+   If you see an error that says that the request failed with the message `getaddrinfo ENOTFOUND`, the problem could be that the Tezos testnet node is not available.
+   If you see this error, open the `tznft.json` file, go to the `testnet` section, and change the `providerUrl` field to the URL of a testnet RPC node from the site https://teztnets.com.

 1. Mint the tokens on the testnet.
 The command is the same as for the sandbox: